Ctiger06/Getting-and-Cleaning-Data-Course-Project/README.md

 A) Open run_analysis.R in R.

-B) Either select all the text in this file and run.
+B) Select all the text in this file and run.
 	There are comments in the run_analysis script delineating which segments of code correspond to each of the 5 steps in the Course Project 	instructions.
 However, below is a bit more detail on the transformations occurring:

 	Step 1: "Merges the training and the test sets to create one data set."